USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 The XXX mark is unique and represents the stream identification.
 Make sure the N_EMIS_PT runtime variable is set to reflect the total number of inline emission streams.

-The stack groups file is an IOAPI file containing stack parameters for elevated sources.
+The stack groups file is an I/O API file containing stack parameters for elevated sources.
 This file can be created using the SMOKE program ELEVPOINT.
 For additional information about creating the stack groups file, see the [ELEVPOINT documentation](https://www.cmascenter.org/smoke/documentation/4.0/html/ch06s03.html) in the SMOKE user’s manual.

 <a id=stk_emis></a>